What’s Stroudie Central about?

 This site has lots of information on local walks and on the many old mill buildings from the past cloth industry in the area.
 These items are found in the Walks and Cloth Mills menu.

-A word about AI and the open web
+A word about AI, the open web and Google

-Websites are under massive threat from AI companies stealing their content and displaying it directly in search engine search results.
+Websites are under threat from AI companies like google stealing their content and displaying it directly in the results as if they created it.

 Where is Stroud?